FrancisRussell/zoog/README.md

     supplying the `-a` or `--album` flag.

   * `folders-are-albums`: Each file path supplied is treated as a single, with album tags being removed.
-Each supplied folder path is explored recursively, with all found Opus files being treated as part of a single album.
-This option therefore makes is possible to apply multiple album normalizations in a single `opusgain` invocation.
+Each supplied folder path is explored (including recursive traversal of sub-folders) with all found Opus files being treated as part of a single album.
+This option therefore makes it possible to apply multiple album normalizations in a single `opusgain` invocation.
+Which files inside folders are considered Ogg Opus files is controlled by the `--file-extensions` option.

     For example, if you had the files: